 Wiston Estate, West Sussex

-What: This family-run wine estate has been owned and managed by the Goring’s since 1743, although it wasn’t until 2006 that they want full steam ahead and planted 16 acres of Pinot Noir, Pinot Meunier and Chardonnay vines.
+What: This family-run wine estate has been owned and managed by the Goring’s since 1743, although it wasn’t until 2006 that they went full steam ahead and planted 16 acres of Pinot Noir, Pinot Meunier and Chardonnay vines.
 Its chalky soil means its sparkling wines have similar characteristics to Champagne, and it follows a slow wine-making process to maximise the flavour and quality of its wines.
-For those who wish to visit, it offers a wealth of tours and packages, from sunset tours to off-road bike ventures.
+For those who wish to visit, it offers a wealth of tours and packages, from sunset tours to off-road bike ventures, along with dining at Chalk Restaurant.

 Where: North Farm, Washington, RH20 4BB